amiller/dstack-examples/tutorial/02-bitrot-and-reproducibility/README.md

-# Tutorial 01a: Reproducible Builds
+# Tutorial 02: Bitrot and Reproducibility

 Make your TEE app verifiable by auditors—now and in the future.